 Adventures in Fiction: Sterling E. Lanier

-Today is the 92nd anniversary of the birth of Sterling E. Lanier.
+Yesterday was the 93rd anniversary of the birth of Sterling E. Lanier.
 He wasn’t just a favorite author of E. Gary Gygax, nor was he merely a cited influence on both the Dungeons & Dragons and Gamma World role playing games.
 For those things alone he would still be notable and of interest to role playing gamers everywhere.
 Sterling E. Lanier was the quintessential polymath.
 His personal interests ranged from skin-diving and boating to bird watching and conservation causes.
 He was also a naval and military history buff.

 Graduating from Harvard in 1951, Lanier trained to be an archeologist and anthropologist.
 He later worked as a research historian in museums in the 1950s.
 One of his many passions included the speculative field of cryptozoology, which later fueled much of his fiction writing.